 Phoenix dealt with a lifetime of ear infections.
-We tried everything to help him shake them (antibiotics, daily cleanings … ), but it wasn’t until we started looking at a food allergy that things really started to become clear.
-Our vet at the time suggested we try a hypoallergenic food, and then slowly try to reintroduce things back into Phoenix’s diet to rule things out.
+We tried everything to help him shake them (antibiotics.
+But it wasn’t until we considered a food allergy that the problem became clear.
+Our vet then suggested a hypoallergenic food and then slowly reintroduced things into Phoenix’s diet.

-We had Phoenix eat Waltham’s Hypoallergenic food for twelve weeks, even using the kibble as treats, and noticed his ears began to clear up, and he stopped chewing his paws.
+We had Phoenix eat Waltham’s Hypoallergenic food for twelve weeks, and his ears began to clear up.

-After a year of adding one thing at a time and taking things away if Phoenix showed any reaction to it, we determined that Phoenix was allergic to gluten.
-At this point, we decided to move him off of the vet prescribed food and onto a less expensive gluten-free kibble.
+After a year of adding one thing at a time, we determined that Phoenix was allergic to gluten.
+We moved him off the vet-prescribed food and onto a less expensive gluten-free kibble.
 With this dietary change and the help of antihistamines during the summer months, Phoenix enjoyed almost five years of infection-free life.

-Neither the elimination diet or antibiotics were helping this time.
-Around the middle of November of that year, Phoenix’s right ear flap engorged with blood and we were back to the drawing board.
+Neither the elimination diet nor antibiotics were helping this time.
+Then, in the middle of November that year, Phoenix developed a hematoma, and we were back to the drawing board.

-About two weeks later, Phoenix’s acute onset of idiopathic vestibular disease occurred, and through discussions with Dr. Bianca, we concluded that the IVD and year-long ear problems were indeed related.
+About two weeks later, Phoenix’s acute onset of idiopathic vestibular disease occurred.
+Through discussions with Dr. Bianca, we concluded that the IVD and year-long ear problems were indeed related.